Tree Removal Cost: Hire A Professional Or DIY?

+Tree removal cost is not something that you can find an accurate estimate on easily.
 Trees are glorious and gorgeous gifts from nature that are meant to be loved and protected.
 But there are occasions where they are more of a hindrance than a blessing.
-Like when you have a small yard and too much tree!

 Luckily, there are tree removal services everywhere.
-But if you’re looking to cut costs, you can also do it yourself.
+But if you’re looking to cut your tree service cost, you can also do it yourself.
 Both are great options.
 One being safer and the other much cheaper.
 That’s why we’ll talk about both.

-There isn’t really a set cost to remove a tree.
+There isn’t really a set tree removal cost.
 Tree removal services can cost $100 or $2000.
 It all depends on your situation.
 There are a lot of things to consider when looking for someone to remove a tree.

 Because there is such a great range, it’s a good idea to break it down in a way that lets you understand what you are paying for.
 Because transparency is key when you are hiring someone to do a job for you.

 This is primarily what you will hire a tree removal service for.
 This is the main part of the tree removal and can cost anywhere from $50 or less to over $2000.
 But in general, the chopping itself will be the largest sum.

 If you hire a tree removal service, chances are they are only going to cut the tree down.
 If you want to have the limbs then hauled off, you’ll have to pay for a separate service.
 This may be the same company or a different one.

 An alternate way to get rid of the branches is to have someone chip them.
 This will be great for repurposing them if you’re into landscaping or for selling them more easily.
 Most services will add the tree service cost of hauling woodchips into their estimate.